 - Writing 220

-- Submit ACP Application to College of Public Service Advising Office, C.420 by July 15 for fall admission and November 1 for spring admission.
+- Submit ACP Application to College of Public Service Advising Office, C-420 by July 1 for fall admission and November 1 for spring admission.

 - Submit a receipt from the UHD Cashier for the ACP Application Processing Fee ($50).

 - Submit official transcripts from all colleges and universities attended.
 These transcripts must be in a sealed and stamped envelope.
 If you are a UHD graduate applying for the program, you must request your transcript from the university.

 - Applicant is admitted to the program.

-- Candidate passes the appropriate TExES content exam.
+- Candidate passes the appropriate TExES content exam for certification area.

-- Candidate is responsible for the fees associated with university coursework, tuition, books, and certification exams.
+- Candidate pays fees associated with university coursework, tuition, books, and certification exams.

-- Candidate receives a Letter of Approval to secure employment for a one-year teaching internship in a Texas Education Agency accredited school.
+- Candidate requests a Letter of Eligibility to secure employment for a one-year teaching internship in a Texas Education Agency accredited school.

-- Candidate applies online with Texas Education Agency (TEAL) for a one-year initial probationary teaching certificate.
+- Candidate applies online with Texas Education Agency (TEAL) for a one-year initial probationary teaching certificate ($55).

-- Candidate completes required paperwork for UHD, Urban Education Department.
+- Candidate completes required university paperwork for internship.

-- UHD, Department of Urban Education, recommends candidate for probationary teaching certificate.
+- Department of Urban Education recommends candidate for probationary teaching certificate.

-- Each candidate is supported by a mentor teacher on his/her campus and a university supervisor.
+- Each candidate is supported by a mentor teacher on his/her campus and a UHD field supervisor.